Skip to main content

 Sustainable development

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
-Three key sustainable development goals addressed by the master's programme in Sustainable Energy Engineering are:
+Four key sustainable development goals addressed by the master's programme in Sustainable Energy Engineering are:

 Sustainable development goal 7: Affordable and Clean Energy